 Step 1: Click the arrow in the top right-hand corner of Facebook on the Web and choose Settings.

-Step 2: Select Privacy Settings from the drop-down menu.
+Step 2: Choose Timeline and Tagging from the left-hand menu.

 Now you can control what your name is attached to on Facebook.
 Do you have any other Facebook privacy tips to share?
-Share them in the comments!
+Add them in the comments!

 Editors' note, November 30, 2015: This post was originally published on October 5, 2011 , and has been updated to include new information.